 Founded in 1878 by the Spiritans to serve Pittsburgh’s immigrant population, Duquesne was built on a core set of values that guide us even now.
 Duquesne welcomes students of all races, cultures, and religious traditions.
 We believe in building community, in having a global vision, in promoting high academic standards, and in a commitment to service.

-• Ranked #43 in the country to offer high academic quality at a good price
+• Ranked #37 in the country offering high academic quality at a good price

 • One of the 100 “most popular” colleges and universities